Neocreb/frontend-eloity-unified-ecosys/MEME_STICKER_SYSTEM_IMPLEMENTATION.md

 # 🎉 Meme Sticker System Implementation - COMPLETE

-A comprehensive WhatsApp-style meme sticker system has been successfully implemented for Softchat!
+A comprehensive WhatsApp-style meme sticker system has been successfully implemented for Eloity!
 This system includes everything from basic sticker support to advanced features like user-generated content, moderation, and analytics.

 ## 🚀 Implementation Summary